-In the early 1980s, Wells apprenticed in the New York City studio of the Belgium artist, Benoit Gilsoul, who was then executing large public commissions in sandblasted glass.
-Wells later opened his own glass studio and went on to execute highly complex glass mural commissions of his own design, in public and private venues in Manhattan, Washington, DC, and Baltimore, Maryland.
+In the early 1980s, Wells apprenticed with Benoit Gilsoul, a Belgium artist, who was executing large public commissions in sandblasted glass from his studio in lower Manhattan.
+Later Wells opened his own glass studio and went on to execute highly complex glass mural commissions in public and private venues in Manhattan, Washington, DC, and Baltimore, Maryland.

 From 1993 to 2003, the artist’s studio was situated at the Artists Housing Cooperative in East Baltimore.
 An ongoing fascination from childhood had kept his studio shelves filled with assorted found objects.
 Then a failed attempt in 2000 to enter AVAM's Kinetic Sculpture Race triggered a new interest in these idle objects, and so began his dynamic assemblage period.

 "The process, per the artist, "is an exploration into, and celebration of infinity.
 It begins with the harvesting objects imbued with subtle qualities and then allowing them to interact and combine with other finds."